What do earwigs look like and why are they concerning?

 Why do I have an earwig problem?

 If the weather outside becomes too hot and dry, earwigs may enter buildings in search of somewhere cool, dark, and moist.
-They are attracted to bright lights, and they can be drawn to buildings by outdoor or indoor lighting fixtures.
+They are attracted to lights, and they can be drawn to buildings by outdoor or indoor lighting fixtures.

 Once they are drawn in, earwigs’ flat bodies allow them to enter buildings through tiny cracks in the foundation and walls, or gaps around doors and windows.
 They can also be brought into buildings on things like newspapers, packages, and potted plants.

 When are earwigs active?

 Earwigs mate and build their winter nests in the fall.
 Female earwigs wait to lay their eggs until early spring and the eggs hatch shortly after.

 The new generation will emerge as adults in late May and early June.
 They are active through the summer and into the fall, when they begin the cycle over again.
 Earwigs are active during the night hours.

 What’s the best way to prevent an earwig infestation?